Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Low Order Modeling

 Body 2, or the ``tail," has a total length of $2l_2$, a total mass of $m_2$, and a mass moment of inertia $J_2$ about its mass center, $G_2$.
 The angle of the tail relative to the head is $\phi$, such that its absolute rotation is given by $\theta + \phi$.
 The velocity of $G_2$, denoted by $\vec{v}_2$, is subject to a nonholonomic constraint, so that its direction aligns with the absolute angle of the tail, $\theta + \phi$.

-The model incorporates the following assumptions: \begin{enumerate} \item \textbf{``Rigid Fluid'':} The surrounding fluid is not disturbed by the motion of the body, as if the fluid is rigid. \item \textbf{Point fin only:} The tail fin is approximated as a point (i.e., G2), and its interaction is modeled as a constraint in which the fin moves in the direction it is aligned.
-Thrust forces from rest of the swimming body are neglected. \item \textbf{Mass:} The bodies have uniform mass distribution, with their centers of mass at their geometric centers. \item \textbf{Drag Model:} A fluid drag force is applied to the head body and only resists forward motion.
+The model incorporates the following assumptions: \begin{enumerate} \item \textbf{Zero angle of attack:} The tail fin operates at approximately zero angle of attack: the angle between the fin orientation and the fin's relative velocity to the freestream is negligible. \item \textbf{Point fin only:} The tail fin is approximated as a point (i.e., $G_2$), and its interaction is modeled as a constraint in which the fin moves in the direction in which Body 2 is aligned (applying the first assumption).
+Thrust forces from the rest of the swimming body are neglected. \item \textbf{Mass:} The bodies have uniform mass distribution, with their centers of mass at their geometric centers. \item \textbf{Drag Model:} A fluid drag force is applied to the head body and only resists forward motion.
 For simplicity, we assume that fluid drag predominantly arises from the fin and use the laminar flat-plate skin-friction law (Blasius solution) \cite{schlichting1979} to estimate the frictional drag on the fin. \end{enumerate}

 The slot constraint is devised to keep the body moving straight under the action of a single fin, providing the simplest model of fluid-structure interaction for validation with CFD.
 Due to the complexity introduced by nonholonomic constraints, which are generally nonlinear in nature, we employ specialized approaches to derive equations of motion for such systems.
 These include nonholonomic Lagrange equations \cite{Feeny06a}, Lagrange multipliers, the principle of virtual power \cite{Moon2008}, and Newton's method, which are used to verify the derived equations.